10 Uses for Paper Towels

 Paper towels are most commonly marketed to clean up spills, which is really not the best use of their talents.
-While these absorbent paper sheets can be great at cleaning up spills, it's much better to use a washable kitchen towel, rather than wasting a sheet of paper.
-(My friends always laugh at me because I keep paper towels around the house, but never actually use them for their supposedly intended purpose.)
+It's much better to use a washable kitchen towel -- or a rag -- rather than wasting a sheet of paper.
+(My friends always laugh at me because I keep paper towels around the house, but never actually use them for their intended purpose.)

 That said, there are a lot of great things you can use paper towels for, so let's explore some of them!

-Paper contains a lot of carbon, and that makes it great for the so called "brown" layer in your compost management system.
-After you've used a paper towel, compost it to help maintain the carbon balance in your compost and aerate it -- the fluffy nature of the paper towel will encourage air pockets to form, which will support the growth of beneficial microorganisms so you'll have nice, healthy, beautiful compost for your landscaping service to work with.
+Paper contains a lot of carbon, and that makes it great for the so-called "brown" content in your compost management system.
+After you've used a paper towel, compost it to help maintain the carbon balance in your compost and aerate the pile.
+The paper towel's fluffiness encourages air pockets to form, supporting the growth of beneficial microorganisms ... so you'll have nice, healthy, beautiful compost for your landscaping service to work with.

 3. The bread trick